Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 • Experience specialized units

-• Work special events throughout the Region
+• Support special events throughout the region

-• Participate in and speak at Recruiting Information Sessions and events
+• Participate in and speak at Recruiting Information Sessions

-• Learn new skills such as Defensive Tactics, Traffic Point Duty and Search Training
+• Learn new skills such as Defensive Tactics, Traffic Point Duty, and Search Training

 • Work on fitness and wellness